heremaps/gluecodium/examples/README.md

 # Genium Hello World project
-Serves as a working prototype used to showcase and extend the API transpiler.
+Serves as a working prototype used to showcase the Genium tool.
 The project is structured as follows:

     .